The UK Energy Price Cap Explained:

 Gas

 Note: Rates are national averages for a Direct Debit customer and include VAT.
-Compared with January to March 2026, both electricity and gas unit rates have fallen.
-Electricity standing charges have risen, while gas standing charges have fallen.
+Compared with April to June 2026, both electricity and gas unit rates have risen.
+Both electricity and gas standing charges have edged down very slightly.

 Why Did the Energy Price Cap Change This Quarter?